-- zoonotic an animal disease that can be transmitted between animals and humans.
-E.g. Highly Pathogenic Avian Influenza (HPAI), Rabies and West Nile Virus - non-zoonotic an animal disease that can be transmitted between animals but not to humans.
-E.g. Classical Swine Fever, Blue Tongue and Newcastle Disease. - 6.8.2 Joint district and Kent County Council responsibilities
+- Zoonotic an animal disease that can be transmitted between animals and humans.
+E.g. Highly Pathogenic Avian Influenza (HPAI), Rabies and West Nile Virus - Non-zoonotic an animal disease that can be transmitted between animals but not to humans.
+E.g. Classical Swine Fever, Blue Tongue and Newcastle Disease.

+8.8.2 Joint district and Kent County Council responsibilities

+The core activities for KCC and district councils in terms of planning and response can be divided into two key activities;

+- Business continuity planning - Emergency response activities in support of KRF plans

+8.8.3 Other specific Kent County Council responsibilities

-The core activities for KCC and district councils in terms of planning and response can be divided into two key activities; - business continuity planning - emergency response activities in support of KRF plans - 6.8.3 Other specific Kent County Council responsibilities: - emergency response activities in support of the KRF plan - providing KCC representation at the Local Disease Control Centre - co-ordinating the Kent County Council and district council response - warning and informing the public, if necessary in conjunction with other Category 1 and 2 responders - preparing and arranging for the publication of information on the County Council website - arranging for the Kent County Council Contact Point to provide a telephone helpline and to answer FAQ's
+Kent County Council is also responsible for:

+- Emergency response activities in support of the KRF plan - Providing KCC representation at the Local Disease Control Centre - Co-ordinating the Kent County Council and district council response - Warning and informing the public, if necessary in conjunction with other Category 1 and 2 responders - Preparing and arranging for the publication of information on the County Council website - Arranging for the Kent County Council Contact Point to provide a telephone helpline and to answer FAQs